spatie/laravel-stripe-webhooks/README.md

 ### Retrying handling a webhook

-All incoming webhook request are written to the database.
-This is incredibly value when something goes wrong handling a webhook call.
+All incoming webhook requests are written to the database.
+This is incredibly valueable when something goes wrong handling a webhook call.
 Because the job accepted the stored `WebhookCall`, you can easily retry the job after you investigated and fixed the cause of failure.

 ### Validating requests